 - The identification of Gauge 2, Standard, Wide and Gauge 1 is usually made readily from embossed, stamped or decalled markings, or distinctive design features, on the track pieces.

 - With the advent of Gauge 0, most manufacturers ceased to mark their track with embossed or stamped markings, with the result that its identification often becomes deductive based on one or more identifying features.
 "Track identification" is therefore substantially a toy train era Gauge 0 (and 027) issue.
-For additional identification information for Gauge 0 track, visit the Museum itself and scroll down to "Gauge 0".
+For additional identification information for Gauge 0 track, visit the Gallery itself and scroll down to "Gauge 0".

 - Inevitably, there are pieces that are a mystery in one way or another.
 Please check the Mystery Department.